 It’s hard to imagine a better time to consider parties other than the Democratic and Republican.
-In the sixteen days that the federal government was shut down and thousands of employees were furloughed or asked to work without pay, Washington demonstrated its inability to put people first, but for the first time.
-Read the rest of this entry »
+In the sixteen days that the federal government was shut down and thousands of employees were furloughed or asked to work without pay, Washington demonstrated its inability to put people first, but for the first time. read more »

 From the Green Party of the United States: